 5. Visit the Hunter Museum of American Art

 If you’re looking to soak up some beauty and culture on a cold winter day, duck into the Hunter Museum in the Bluff View Art District near downtown.
-The museum’s modern stone and glass exterior is attached to the stately and historic Hunter Mansion, making even the building’s exterior something of a masterpiece.
+Advanced ticketing is required so make sure to get your tickets ahead of time!
+The museum’s modern stone and glass exterior are attached to the stately and historic Hunter Mansion, making even the building’s exterior something of a masterpiece.
 The museum has a diverse permanent collection as well as exhibitions that rotate throughout the year, making it a new experience with each visit.
-After your tour, head over to the art district for an espresso and a pastry from Rembrandt’s and a stroll through the outdoor sculpture garden.
+After your tour, head over to the Bluff View Art District for an espresso and a pastry from Rembrandt’s and a stroll through the outdoor sculpture garden.

 6. Take a Self-Guided Brewery Tour of Downtown

 Craft beer is on the rise in Chattanooga, which means local breweries are springing up all over town.
 Grab some barbecue and a brew at Naked River Brewing Co. in their historic foundry building.
 It is believed to be one of the oldest buildings in Chattanooga, built around 1875 by the Wasson Car Works, a manufacturing company that built railway cars in Chattanooga from 1873 to 1885.
 In St. Elmo, check out The Tap House and Empyreal brewing.
 It is a neighborhood favorite with 30 beers and ciders on tap.
 You’ll also find a menu with burgers, amazing tots, and other snackable favorites.
 If you want more, check out Oddstory Brewing Co., Hutton & Smith, and Chattanooga Brewing Co.
 Or do yourself a favor and check out our full list of suggestions + map on our Chattanooga Craft Beer and Pub Crawls blog.